Mairaarshad19/Mairaarshad19/README.md

 open_to: [ Internships, Backend/AI Engineering roles, Open Source Collaboration, Study Partnerships ]
 ```

 I'm a Computer Science undergraduate at UET Lahore, building my way into **backend and AI engineering** one project at a time — from C# desktop systems with real algorithmic cores (Dijkstra's, priority queues) to Express.js APIs and voice-controlled embedded systems.
-Currently deepening my AI engineering fluency through a structured internship at **FlyRank**, and applying what I learn to real client-facing work like the **Allied Shipping Agency** website build.
+Right now I'm juggling two active internships: an **AI Fluency track (Backend + General AI) at FlyRank**, and a **Mobile App Development internship at DevInfantary**.

 I care more about understanding *why* something works than shipping something that just looks like it works — which is why my repos lean toward systems with real logic underneath (graph algorithms, hardware I/O, database-backed apps) rather than templated demos.